mchianale/camemBERT-entities-extraction/README.md

 ## Task Description
 The goal is to extract the following entities from a given French text related to real estate loan applications.
 The task is formulated as a token classification problem, where each token in the text is classified into one of the predefined categories.

+The primary issue encountered during the development of this project was the lack of sufficient real-world data for training and evaluating the model.
+To address this, I generated fake data using several Python libraries.
+However, despite the efforts made to create diverse and representative examples, the generated data ultimately did not provide enough variability.
+This limitation can affect the model's performance and generalization to real-world scenarios, as the lack of diverse training examples may lead to overfitting on the synthetic data.

 ## Entities to Extract

 | Entity Name               | Description                      |